christiskatsouris/ivxPredictive/README.md

 ### 1940's

 - Anderson, R. L. (1942).
 Distribution of the serial correlation coefficient.
 The Annals of Mathematical Statistics, 13(1), 1-13.
+- Haavelmo, T. (1943).
+The statistical implications of a system of simultaneous equations.
+Econometrica, Journal of the Econometric Society, 1-12.
 - Mann, H. B., & Wald, A. (1943).
 On the statistical treatment of linear stochastic difference equations.
 Econometrica, Journal of the Econometric Society, 173-220.
 - Kac, M., & Erdos, P. (1946).
 On certain limit theorems of the theory of probability.
 Bull.
 Amer.
 Math.
 Soc, 52, 292-302.
 - Wald, A. (1949).
 Note on the consistency of the maximum likelihood estimate.
 The Annals of Mathematical Statistics, 20(4), 595-601.